arangodb/arangodb/Documentation/Books/Manual/Foxx/Deployment/README.md

 # Deployment

-Foxx services can be deployed in multiple ways to a single server instance or all the coordinators of a cluster:
+Foxx services can be deployed in multiple ways:

 - [Foxx CLI](../../Programs/FoxxCLI/README.md), a command line tool which requires Node.js